 - Don’t clean out your bird houses.
 These are some of the fuzzy, buzzy queen’s favorite abodes.

 A few years back when our friend Dan The Bee Man brought us a bumblebee colony, he’d been able to extract the nest intact because they were living in an old bird house.
 (If the bees had been nesting in the ground, he probably wouldn’t have been able to extract them without destroying the nest.)
 The following year, we relocated the birdhouse to a protected spot off the ground, and wrens moved in that spring, but no bumblebees.
-This year, a new Bombus family has moved into the house again — just a few feet away from several squash plants and our largest patch of tomatoes, which are primarily pollinated by bumblebees.
+The year after, a new Bombus family has moved into the house again.
+And, they’d set up shop just a few feet away from several squash plants and our largest patch of tomatoes, which are primarily pollinated by bumblebees.